FilipDem/Domoticz-BMW-plugin/README.md

 If there are requests to integrate other information/functions, please leave a message.

 Currently the plugin does not support BMW Connected Drive cars in China and USA.

+Hint: you can use the remote services in combination with a script that looks to the Google Calendar...
+In this way it is possible to plan the start of the airco/heating.

 ## Installation (linux)
 Follow this procedure to install the plugin.